Learn how to get your dog to circle stock in both directions, with our Flank Sheep Both Ways FAQ.

 QUESTION: “How can I make my dog go both ways around the sheep?
 She stops reasonably well, but insists on going anticlockwise all the time”.

-WHY THIS HAPPENS: In a similar way to humans, a great many dogs are left or right “handed”, and as with most training issues, it’s all about the dog’s confidence.
+WHY THIS HAPPENS.
+In a similar way to humans, many dogs are left or right “handed”.
+It’s all about the dog’s confidence.
+They simply feel more confident working in their favoured direction.

 Once the dog discovers that nothing unpleasant happens to it when it goes one way around things (not just sheep) it will naturally prefer to go that way in future – especially if it thinks there’s any possibility of danger if it goes the opposite way.